opencitations/cec/classifier/cic/README.md

 ## Acknowledgements

 This project utilizes several open-source libraries and pre-trained models.
 We acknowledge the contributors of these resources for their work.

----

-**Happy Coding!**

----

-*Note: Ensure that all file paths and URLs are correctly updated to match your project's structure and deployment environment.*